OptimizerS1/OptimizerS1/README.md

 ## 🙂 About me
 A self-taught coder with basic chops.
 I tinker with Android stuff like modules, modifications, and whatever sparks my interest—root tweaks, UI hacks, you name it!

 > When I don't code, I grind games or sit down and watch Anime or I sketch.
-Also I run several & my own channels on Telegram.
+Also I run several and my own channels on Telegram.

 <br>